Good Schools Need Adequate Funding

 --words in italics paraphrased/summarized from Governor Little's speech

-In summary, I agree with Governor Little that K-12 education is the top funding priority of the state of Idaho and that third grade reading proficiency is the most important goal.
+In summary, I agree with Governor Little that K-12 education is the top funding priority of the state of Idaho, that education funding should be increased in order to grow the economy, and that third grade reading proficiency is the most important goal.

 Now on to where I don’t agree with Governor Little.